 The interior of a Safe-T-Cover’s well pump cover is lined with polyisocyanurate roofing insulation 1.5” thick in the walls (9.0 “R” value) and 3” thick in the roof (18.0 “R” value).
 The insulation accomplishes a couple of things.
 First, it provides some noise dampening capabilities, and second, it helps keep equipment warm and from freezing during the winter months.
 The last thing anyone needs is for their equipment to freeze, stopping the flow of water to their home or business.
 Finally, redwood studs are utilized to provide strength and support.

-A couple more features our well pump covers offer include the ability to secure equipment inside while providing easy access for maintenance and replacement of equipment.
+Our Safe-T-Cover well pump covers offer two additional features, one, the ability to secure equipment inside while providing easy access for maintenance and replacement of equipment.
 Each well pump cover comes with removable and pad-lockable access panels.
 The roofs are either completely removable as well or are hinged to provide additional access to equipment.

 While the well pump cover itself does a nice job of protecting pump equipment inside, you may also want to consider additional items like ventilation to keep equipment from overheating in the summer and heaters to keep things warm and toasty during the harsh winter months.

 If you’d like to learn more about our insulated well pump covers, download our pump cover checklist.
-Or you can reach out to me directly using the link below.
-We’re happy to help you design the best pump cover for your project.
+Or you can reach out to us, we’re always happy to help you design the best pump cover for your project.